Most Common Causes of Car Accidents in Washington

 Vehicle accidents occur in a wide variety of ways.
 Some of the most common causes of fatal and serious injury crashes in Washington include:

 The Washington DOT shows that there were 465 fatal or suspected serious injury crashes caused by alcohol impairment during the latest reporting year across the state.
-Unfortunately, drunk driving remains a leading cause of fatal vehicle accidents year after year in Washington and throughout the US.
+Unfortunately, drunk driving remains a leading cause of fatal vehicle accidents year after year in Washington and throughout the US – which can mean that a Seattle wrongful death lawyer could be needed in these cases.

 In 2020, there were 674 total fatal and suspected serious injury crashes caused by speed-related incidents.
 Drivers who operate above the posted speed limit or too fast for conditions create needlessly unsafe situations on the roadways.
 Driving too fast for conditions increases the chance of those involved in the crash sustaining significant injuries.